femikamau/Carsoko-App-Clone/README.md

     pip install -r requirements.txt
     ```

-3. Create a `.env` file and add the following configurations:
+3. Create a `.env` file in the at the root of the project and add the following configurations:

     ```bash
     SECRET_KEY='<your_secret_key>'